 If your organization wants to learn more about integrating TBM into your IT operational and application development processes or if you just want to understand how to work with your operations team on integrating cloud resource tagging for TBM, contact the experts at Apptio.
 We’re here to help.

-The best method may for tagging (directly creating tags or creating a single tag for connection via CMDB) may depend on your organizational standards, CMDB readiness and other factors.
+The best method for tagging (directly creating tags or creating a single tag for connection via CMDB) may depend on your organizational standards, CMDB readiness, and other factors.
 But if you don’t have an obvious choice based on that, Apptio recommends the first option—applying all tags directly to the cloud resource, rather than depending on a CMDB to “glue” things together.

-Visit Apptio to learn more about cloud cost management.
+Visit Apptio to learn more about cloud business management.